 Mexico, geography, history, society, economy, government, Central Intelligence Agency (CIA)

-- Discuss with students the roles of the four teams described at Intelligence Cycle: What We Do and How We Do It.
+- Discuss with students the roles of the four teams described here.

-- Explain that one student on each team will fulfill one of the following roles: Directorate of Operations, Directorate of Science and Technology, Directorate of Intelligence, and Directorate of Administration.
-As they carry out their roles, students will be expected to follow and/or document each of the five steps in the CIA's investigative process.
+- Explain that one student on each team will fulfill one of the following roles: National Clandestine Service, Directorate of Science and Technology, Directorate of Intelligence, and Directorate of Support.
+As they carry out their roles, students will be expected to follow and/or document each of the steps in the CIA's investigative process.
 Encourage students to include charts and graphs as well as text in their final reports.

-- Have each team's Directorate of Administration present its report to the class.
+- Have each team's Directorate of Support present its report to the class.

 Evaluate students on the content, appearance, and presentation of their reports as well as on their group participation.